Jury deliberations begin in Coronado mansion death lawsuit

 The San Diego Union-Tribune reports that deliberations began Tuesday in the wrongful death lawsuit over the 2011 death of Rebecca Zahau in Coronado.

-The 33-year-old Zahau was the girlfriend of a pharmaceuticals executive.
+The 32-year-old Zahau was the girlfriend of a pharmaceuticals executive.
 That man’s brother, Adam Shacknai, called 911 to say he found the woman hanging from a balcony.

 Coroner’s officials ruled the death a suicide but the lawsuit, filed on behalf of Zahau’s mother, alleges that Shacknai sexually assaulted the woman and then killed her and staged the hanging.